ptsteadman/semver-for-natural-language/README.md

 This is not a new or revolutionary idea.
 In fact, you probably do something close to this already.
 The problem is that "close" isn't good enough.
 Without compliance to some sort of formal specification, version numbers are essentially useless for for scholarship, legal purposes, or collaboration.
 By giving a name and clear definition to the above ideas, it becomes easy to communicate your intentions to the users of your writing.
 Once these intentions are clear, flexible (but not too flexible) specifications can finally be made.

-A simple example will demonstrate how Semantic Versioning can make dependency hell a thing of the past.
-Consider a library called "Firetruck."
-It requires a Semantically Versioned package named "Ladder."
-At the time that Firetruck is created, Ladder is at version 3.1.0.
-Since Firetruck uses some functionality that was first introduced in 3.1.0, you can safely specify the Ladder dependency as greater than or equal to 3.1.0 but less than 4.0.0.
-Now, when Ladder version 3.1.1 and 3.2.0 become available, you can release them to your package management system and know that they will be compatible with existing dependent software.

 If all of this sounds desirable, all you need to do to start using Semantic Versioning is to declare that you are doing so and then follow the rules.
 Link